bucardo/bucardo_org/Bucardo/cli/index.md

 in the format name=value:

 -   onetimecopy: set the [onetimecopy](/Bucardo/operation/onetimecopy) value for this sync
 -   status: set the initial status for the sync.
-Defaults to 'active'
+Defaults to 'active'.
--   lifetime: set the lifetime for this sync - how long to run before the sync is restarted
+-   lifetime: set the lifetime for this sync: how long to run before the sync is restarted
--   maxkicks: sets the maxkicks for this sync - how many times it runs before being restarted
+-   maxkicks: set the maxkicks for this sync: how many times it runs before being restarted
 -   makedelta: set the [makedelta](/Bucardo/operations/makedelta) value for this sync.
 Defaults to 0.

 ### Other actions